ArchoLen/The-ABM-in-Archaeology-Bibliography/README.md

 A selected yet comprehensive list of literature and resources on Agent Based Models (ABM) in Archaeology.
 Maintained and created by Iza Romanowska and Lennart Linde.
 Know a missing resource or found a broken link?
 Put up a [pull request](https://help.github.com/articles/creating-a-pull-request/)!

 ---
-## The subjective list of Must-reads
+## The very subjective list of must-reads